-EAU to release policy statement on live surgery ethicsFebruary 11th, 2013 in Surgery /
+EAU to release policy statement on live surgery ethicsFebruary 11, 2013 in Medicine & Health / Surgery

 During the final day of the 28th Annual EAU Congress, which will take place on 15-19 March 2013 in Milan, the European Association of Urology will release its official policy statement on live surgery ethics.
 The statement and accompanying commentary will be delivered by Mr. Keith Parsons (Liverpool, UK), who chairs the EAU Guidelines Office and is a member of the working panel which was tasked with formulating the policy.